aholkner/bacon/doc/graphics.rst

 Graphics
 --------

 Bacon provides functions for loading and drawing images and fonts.
-It provides a simple 2D API for this, but under the hood is using current generation GPU APIs, which allows us to use sophisticated effects.
+It presents a simple 2D API for this, but under the hood is using current generation GPU APIs, which allows you to use sophisticated effects.

 While images and fonts can be loaded and queried at any time, the drawing functions can only be called within the scope of your game's :func:`Game.on_tick` method.

+The coordinate system is top-down, with (0, 0) in the top-left corner.

 At the beginning of each frame (before doing any other rendering in ``on_tick``), you should clear the screen: